Psychosexual Stages Of Development

 Erogenous Zone: Gratification gained through stimulation of the genitals.

 The phallic stage of development occurs around age 3 or 4.
 In this stage, the child becomes most interested in their genital area.
-The anal stage revolves around masturbation and the stimulation of the genitals.
+The phallic stage revolves around masturbation and the stimulation of the genitals.
 Development in the phallic stage will be influenced by how parents suppress the masturbating activity.
 This is also seen in the anal stage.

 The phallic stage involves a key role in the development of personality.
 One of Freud’s most noteworthy theories is the Oedipus complex.
 According to Freud’s theory, children model their behavior and identity from their parents.
-Males identify with their fathers, and women identify with their mothers.
+Males identify with their fathers, and females identify with their mothers.

 Freud believed that during the phallic stage, children develop feelings of rivalry for their same sex parent.
 They also develop a desire for intimacy with their opposite-sex parent.